russmckendrick/blog/content/post/2019-10-13-packer-centos8.md

   - Packer
 ---

-Now that CentOS 8 has been out for a few week I decided it was time to dip my toe in the water and update the CentOS 7 Packer scripts I had to work with CentOS 8.
+Now that CentOS 8 has been out for a few weeks I decided it was time to dip my toe in the water and update the CentOS 7 Packer scripts I had to work with CentOS 8.

 For those that don't know, [Packer by Hashicorp](https://www.packer.io), is a tool which allows you to build your own images from a number of sources and use them on a number of platforms - Hashicorp describe Packer as;